Here’s the hard part about evaluating your staff: Most people wait too long.

 How much does the coach need to earn to get there?

-Now pull out your Career Roadmap spreadsheet and calculate how to get the coach to the destination.
+Now pull out your Career Growth ToolKit spreadsheet and calculate how to get the coach to the destination.

 How many classes can you give the coach?
 How much personal training, nutrition coaching, admin work or other work can you give the person?
 At what rate?
 Don’t worry if you don’t have all the opportunities available now.
 You’ll work together to achieve the targets.